 More than 70% of the earth’s surface is covered by the ocean, hosting the vast majority of the world’s biodiversity.
 However, their exploration has always been limited by the difficulty of observation, both because of the physical and chemical properties of the water in which the marine species live and because of their three-dimensional movements.
-In fact, it is estimated that about 95% of the ocean’s volume remains to be discovered.
+In fact, it is estimated that around 95% of the volume of the ocean has yet to be discovered .

 The